- Florida Legislature established Edison Junior College (EJC) and appropriated funding for a permanent campus.

 - New campus of Edison Junior College opened on an 80-acre site off Cypress Lake Drive, with Building B (Leonhardt Hall), Building C (Robisnon Hall, and a maintenance building that contained showers and locker rooms for physical education and athletics.

-- Dr. David G. Robinson inaugurated
+- Dr. David G. Robinson inaugurated as second President of Edison Junior College.

 - Building E (Learning Resources, Doris Corbin Auditorium, Auditorium Gallery) completed.